ValenciaLim/optik-galaticode/README.md

-# GalactiCode: The AI Agent Cockpit
+# GalactiCode: The AI Agent Cockpit for Comet Opik

 Welcome to GalactiCode, a dynamic 3D monitoring and management dashboard for your AI agents.
 This application provides a celestial-themed interface to visualize, test, and optimize your AI prompts in real-time.
 Each AI agent is represented as a galaxy, with its various prompt families orbiting as planets, allowing for intuitive navigation and control of your entire AI ecosystem.